 - Be respectful of the wildlife and the rivers habitat.
 Be respectful of all river users such as boaters, fishermen and swimmers.

 - Bring all rubbish home with you and adhere to all Leave No Trace principles.

 - Most importantly – ENJOY your trip!!!!
 We have some fantastic waterways in this country and kayaking is a fantastic way to see them!

 - We strongly suggest that you carry out one of Canoeing Irelands Introductory Kayaking Courses before you head for the water.

-Although we are not open for business and won’t be on the water due to the coronavirus – we are on the phone on 0867342585 or get us by email or social media.
-We will be reopening in March 2021.
+Although we did close for business – we are on the phone on 086 734 2585 or on email or social media.
+We will be reopening for kayak rental in September.

 Stay safe out there.